-Most guys are uneducated about brow care—and look worse for it.
+Most guys are uneducated about brow care— look worse for it.
 This simple regimen can have a huge impact on your appearance.

 1. Get the Right Tool